Bronkoknorb/PyImageStream/README.md

 Happy?
 ------

 If you are using this project, I'd be happy to hear!
-Please Star the repository (button in the top right) or drop me a mail!
+Please Star the repository (button in the top right) or drop me a mail (dev@hermann.czedik.net)!

 If you have problems or questions then please open an [Issue on github](https://github.com/Bronkoknorb/PyImageStream/issues).